rsaarelm/idm/README.md

 It's basically a fixie bike serialization format.
 Simple, arguably fun and having it as your daily driver might cause a horrific crash sooner or later.
-It is excepted that the user controls both the data and the types when using it, and can work around corner cases which it can't handle.
+It is expected that the user controls both the data and the types when using it, and can work around corner cases which it can't handle.

 If you need robust serialization of any Rust data structure or just general